 Since the 1980s, executive pay has risen hugely, with recent figures putting the average pay of a FTSE 100 CEO at 190 times the income of an average UK worker.
 Whilst high pay has risen dramatically, wages for low and median workers have been rising at a much slower rate, increasing levels of pay inequality.
-Organisations such as the CIPD, the IoD and PwC have all criticised the current model of executive pay, and there have been instances of public backlash against what is perceived as excessively high pay.
-Executive pay was mentioned in the 2017 manifestos of all three major parties, all concerned with lowering levels.
+Organisations such as the CIPD, the IoD and PwC have all criticised the prevailing current model of executive pay, and there have been instances of public backlash against what is perceived as excessively high pay, especially with the growing cost of living crisis and the increasing apparent disregard for truth in politics and business.

 High executive pay can be damaging for businesses for two primary reasons.
-Firstly, it can be bad for a business’ reputation in the eyes of the public, and secondly, there is evidence that high levels of pay inequality within the workforce are bad for staff morale and productivity.
-Some pay inequality is motivational, encouraging staff to work hard to be promoted, but according to research by the High Pay Centre, companies in which the highest paid member of staff earns over 24 times the lowest paid experience higher staff turnover, greater absenteeism and more frequent industrial action.
-Furthermore, there is mounting evidence that high pay inequality is damaging to society overall.
+Firstly, it can be bad for a business’s reputation in the eyes of the public.
+And secondly, there is evidence that high levels of pay inequality within the workforce are bad for staff morale and productivity.
+Some pay inequality is motivational, encouraging staff to work hard to be promoted.
+However, according to research by the High Pay Centre, companies in which the highest paid member of staff earns over 24 times the lowest paid experience higher staff turnover, greater absenteeism and more frequent industrial action.